Nominations have opened for IAATI's 2020-2021 International Board

 IAATI is seeking nominations from enthusiastic members who are interested in joining our International Board to help manage and shape the future of IAATI.

-Nominations will be reviewed by the Nominating Committee during the International Training Seminar in Glasgow commencing 16th September 2019.
+Nominations will be reviewed by the Nominating Committee during the International Training Seminar in Chicago commencing 2nd August 2020.

 Applications should be submitted as soon as possible but may be submitted in person during the seminar.
-For those members who wish to nominate for the Board but are unable to attend the 2019 International Training Seminar in Glasgow you should submit your nomination to Immediate Past President, J.D.
-Hough, (email: firstname.lastname@example.org) by September 1, 2019.
+For those members who wish to nominate for the Board but are unable to attend the 2020 International Training Seminar in Chicago you should submit your nomination to Immediate Past President, BIll Johnson, (email: firstname.lastname@example.org) by July 26, 2020.

 - Position you would like to be considered for (i.e. Associate Director, Director, Vice President, President)